SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: : Formally Secure Compilation Framework

 \section{\titsecrefstar{}: Formally Secure Compilation Framework}

-\ca{QA: \begin{itemize} \item the context cannot be just a reference because producing a Reference would be effectful. hypothetically, if it can be a reference, then the prog needs a pre-condition to check that it is shareable. \item Can we make whole to be in effect MST? one would need a pre-condition that \ls{map_shared} is contained and empty. \end{itemize} }

 In this section we present the formalization of \secrefstar{} (\autoref{fig:model_sec_comp}).
 The formalization is mechanized in \fstar{} and instantiates the compiler model presented by \citet{AbateBGHPT19} with source and target languages that are shallowly embedded in the style of \citet{sciostar}.
 We start by presenting the source (\autoref{sec:sc-source}) and target language (\autoref{sec:sc-target}).
 We continue by giving a semantics to them (\autoref{sec:sc-semantic}).
-Then, we present compilation and back-translation (\autoref{sec:sc-comp-bak}), and how we prove soundness and RrHP (\autoref{sec:sc-soudness-rrhp}).
+Then, we prove soundness and RrHP by carefully defining compilation and back-translation (\autoref{sec:sc-soudness-rrhp}).
 For all of these, we first present the setting when the verified program has initial control, however, \secrefstar{} is verified to be secure also when the unverified code has initial control (also \autoref{sec:sc-soudness-rrhp}).